 When you log in to your phpMyAdmin panel, you see database tables.
 These tables are linked together to serve the required data when requested by WordPress .php files.
 As a WordPress user, it is useful for you to understand the basic structure of the WordPress database.

 From version 4.4.2 onwards, WordPress has 12 tables inside the database.
 These tables are used to perform various default functionalities of WordPress.
-However, this number can vary depending upon the number of themes and plugins installed in your WordPress.
+However, this number can vary depending on the themes and plugins installed in your WordPress.

-Each plugin and theme create its own tables and it won’t be wrong to say that more the plugins you install the more tables you will have in your database.
-Let’s see the WordPress Database Diagram, so we can have a basic understanding of how a database works in WordPress.
+Each plugin and theme create its own tables, and it won’t be wrong to say that the more plugins you install, the more tables you will have in your database.
+Let’s see the WordPress Database Diagram to understand how a database works in WordPress.

 – WordPress 4.4.2 Database Diagram

 Let’s take a look at what each database table stores: